 1.4 Research Aim

-This study aimed to examine the initiative for change that was forced on the residents of the Palestinian villages in the Jenin area who earned their living from charcoal production by traditional methods, and the consequences of this initiative.
+This study aimed to examine the experience of the technological change that was forced on the residents of the Palestinian villages in the Jenin area who earned their living from charcoal production by traditional methods, and the consequences of this initiative.
 The study interviewed residents at different points in time during the three-year period from 2016 to 2019, and presented their attitudes towards charcoal production and its effects on their health prior to the closure of the kilns.
 The study examined the complexity of the social and political relationships among kinship groups, the PA and the CA during the attempt to introduce new, clean kilns.

 The research team included Israeli and Palestinian researchers, most of whom are completely fluent in Arabic.
 Conversations with kiln owners, workers and other residents took place mainly Arabic, in some cases through an interpreter.
 The study was conducted in three main stages: in the first stage, the study’s steering committee, which included two Jewish researchers and one Palestinian researcher, created a questionnaire that was translated into spoken Arabic.
-Four Palestinian students commented on the content and wording of the questions, assisted in developing the final questionnaire, and distributed the questionnaire in their village and in Zabed.
-In the second stage, participant observations were made during the attempt to introduce the new kiln, which included construction of the kiln in Zabed and interactions with the kiln managers, representatives from the PA and the CA. In the third stage, in-depth interviews were conducted with key figures connected to the process: the two ‘contractors’ – developers of the new kiln – a Palestinian and an Israeli, four Palestinian kiln owners and three managers from the CA.
+Four Palestinian students commented on the content and wording of the questions, assisted in developing the final questionnaire, and distributed the questionnaire in Zabed and in additional small villages nearby Jenin.
+In the second stage, participant observations were made during the attempt to introduce the new experimental kiln, which included construction of the kiln in Zabed and interactions with the traditional kilns’ managers, representatives from the PA and the CA. In the third stage, in-depth interviews were conducted with key figures connected to the process: the two ‘contractors’ – developers of the new kiln – a Palestinian and an Israeli, four Palestinian kiln owners and three officers from the CA.

 2 Methods